Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 ### Scenario 2:  Continous Review model

-To combat the holding costs that can accumulate due to demand uncertainty, the reorder point is determined by the inventory level.
+To combat the holding costs that can accumulate due to demand uncertainty, we can determine the reorder point by the inventory level.
 This policy is called the continuous review model.

 ```python